isierra1/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---

 ---
-name: Custom issue User Storytemplate
+name: Custom issue User Story template
 about: This template is for creating user stories
 title: ''
 labels: ''